 Clogs are one of the most common plumbing problems most people encounter.
 After all, drain pipes are only so wide, and it’s easy to overestimate just how much they can handle.
+Allowing clogs to build up cold become quite the problem, and a bathroom or kitchen plumber may be needed.
 The good news is that avoiding clogs can be quite simple.
 The main thing is to keep “clog-causers” like the items below out of your drains.

 You Might Also Like: What You Need to Know About What You Flush